 Only use approved floor cleaners for regular maintenance.

 This type of floor is specifically built to take a beating.

-There’s a very good reason why laminate manufacturer’s put dogs in a lot of their advertising: that’s precisely who it’s made for.
+There’s a very good reason why laminate manufacturer’s put dogs and kids in a lot of their advertising: that’s precisely who it’s made for.